Parents aren’t perfect.

 “I want to be involved in every part of your life.”

-The children eventually think that they are at fault and that this kind of parent-child relationship is normal.
+The children eventually think that they are at fault and that this kind of bad relationship with mother is normal.

 Did you have a toxic mom, or are you turning into one?